William Tolbert: Rice riots

-Coup d'état
+Coup d'état and death

 In March 1980 Tolbert ordered the banning of the PAL, and had Gabriel Bacchus Matthews and the rest of the organization's leadership arrested on charges of treason.

 In the early hours of 12 April 1980, 17 non-commissioned officers and soldiers of the Armed Forces of Liberia led by Master Sergeant Samuel Doe launched a violent coup d'état; all of them were "indigenous" Liberians who later became the founding members of the People's Redemption Council, the governing body of the new regime.
 The group entered the Presidential palace and killed Tolbert, whose body was dumped into a mass grave together with 27 other victims of the coup.
 A crowd of angry Liberians gathered to shout insults and throw rocks at the bodies.
 Tolbert's body was later moved to a spot in Monrovia's Palm Grove Cemetery, not far from the bodies of those killed in the Rice Riots.
+On 1 July 2025, Tolbert and other victims of the coup were given a symbolic state funeral.

 By the end of the month, most of the cabinet members of the Tolbert administration had been put on trial in a kangaroo court and sentenced to death.
 Many of them were publicly executed on 22 April at a beach near the Barclay Training Center in Monrovia.
-Only four Tolbert cabinet heads survived the coup and its aftermath; among them was the Minister of Finance, future president Ellen Johnson Sirleaf.
+Only four of Tolbert's cabinet heads survived the coup and its aftermath; among them was the minister of finance, future president Ellen Johnson Sirleaf.

-Accounts of Tolbert’s death
+Accounts of Tolbert's death

-Undisputedly, Tolbert was dead by the end of 12 April 1980, the day of the coup d’état.
+Undisputedly, Tolbert was dead by the end of 12 April 1980, the day of the coup d'état.
 There are competing stories as to the time and manner of his death.

-Steven Ellis, in his book Mask of Anarchy, says the President was found sleeping in his office, where the soldiers killed him, while Ellen Johnson Sirleaf's biography, This Child Will Be Great, says Tolbert was seized and killed in his bed.
+Steven Ellis, in his book Mask of Anarchy, says the president was found sleeping in his office, where the soldiers killed him, while Ellen Johnson Sirleaf's biography, This Child Will Be Great, says Tolbert was seized and killed in his bed.